 Chole means chickpeas & paneer is the Indian cottage cheese in English.
 So when you add boiled chickpeas to spice mix paneer curry, you get chole paneer.
 Further, the spice mix curry contains a thick base of onions & tomato puree.
 Now that’s how traditional Punjabi recipes are made.

-If you want the authentic taste of chole paneer, then bhature is the ideal option.
+If you want the authentic taste of this dish, then bhature is the ideal option.
 Bhature is a puri.
 Yeah, but not an ordinary one.
 It’s a king-size puri.
-However, you can enjoy chole paneer with rice, paratha, kulcha or chapattis too.
+However, you can enjoy chole paneer with rice, paratha, kulcha, and chapattis.

 With this in mind, let’s cook this legendary Punjabi dish.
 First, we will begin with the list of ingredients.